 In this article, we’ll cover the pros and cons of riding a low-cost paddleboard.
 We’ll even share some of our favourite inexpensive boards should this article put you in the mood to shop.

 If you’d rather just skip to Amazon to see the best currently available inexpensive board, it is the MaxKare 10’ x 30” SUP.
-My personal choice in this price range is the Decathlon X100 line, available in 4 colors.
-It goes in and out of stock quickly.
+My personal choice in this price range.

 Since paddle boards are in rare supply all over the world right now, the FBSport Premium 10’ is one more option to consider.
-The full image and description is shown later in this post, but you can order it from Amazon in any one of 5 different color schemes using this button.
+It is slightly higher than the $350 top of the price range, but well worth a look given the current huge sales demand for boards.
+The full image and description is shown later in this post, but you can order it from Amazon in any one of 6 different color schemes using this button.

 To see several other boards, scroll to the bottom of this post.
-Otherwise keep reading.
-We have more about several other boards .
+Otherwise keep reading all the pluses and minuses of cheaper boards.
+Then we have more about specific other boards later in this post.
 You won’t want to miss it!

 What Constitutes a Cheap Paddleboard, Anyway?